How to make a complaint

-DA takes its responsibly for safe quality dietetic practice very seriously.
-The Dietetic Credentialing Council (DCC), a Council that is independent from the DAA Board, is responsible for the management and coordination of the complaints and disciplinary processes and procedures.
+Dietitians Australia takes its responsibility for safe quality dietetic practice very seriously.
+The Dietetic Credentialing Council (DCC), a Council that is independent from the Dietitians Australia Board, is responsible for the management and coordination of the complaints and disciplinary processes and procedures.

-Accredited Practising dietitians and members of DA agree to abide by the DA Code of Professional Conduct and are guided by the Statement of Ethical Practice.
+Accredited Practising Dietitians and members of Dietitians Australia agree to abide by the Dietitians Australia Code of Conduct.
 Our aim is to ensure that all practitioners achieve safe and quality practice.

-Please note: DA can only act on complaints about Accredited Practising Dietitians and members of the Association.
+Please note: Dietitians Australia can only act on complaints about Accredited Practising Dietitians and members of the Association.